chef/chef-web-docs/content/handlers.md

 ### Syntax

-The syntax for a handler can vary, depending on what the the situations the handler is being asked to track, the type of handler being used, and so on.
+The syntax for a handler can vary depending on what the situations the handler is being asked to track, for example the handler type being used.
 All custom exception and report handlers are defined using Ruby and must be a subclass of the `Chef::Handler` class.

 ```ruby
 require 'chef/log'